-Menopause occurs in the twilight of a woman’s life, both as an individual and as a pair, as nature’s way of reminding (or rather, pushing) her that bearing a child at that age is no longer worth the risk.
-Is it, however, worthwhile to be in menopause and a sexless marriage at the same time?
+Menopause happens at the end of a woman’s life, both as an individual and as part of a couple.
+It is nature’s way of reminding (or pushing) her that it is no longer worth the risk to have a child at that age.
+Is it, however, worthwhile to be in menopause while also in a sexless marriage?
 There are now cases of women becoming pregnant during menopause, thanks to contemporary medical knowledge and techniques like IVF.

 Is it feasible for a couple to have sex throughout and after menopause, aside from pregnancy?
 Yes.
 After all, why not?
 Menopause and sexless marriage don’t seem to go together, do they?